-What culture shocks can I expect in England and the United Kingdom? - cultural differences really, it's not that shocking
+What culture shocks can I expect in England and other parts of the United Kingdom? - cultural differences really, it's not that shocking

 Visiting an interestingly different country and meeting another culture is always an adventure.
 Looking at how others deal with life is part of the fascination of travel and meeting people from other cultures.

 Modern communications and Britain's cultural exports of music, film, TV and literature, mean that you will probably already have some idea of what to expect.
 To broadly generalize amongst close neighbours and other Anglophone countries, Britain is culturally very close to Europe other than the language.
 Australia, Canada and New Zealand are also culturally close, without the history but with the advantage of sharing a common language.
 The USA has the language advantage, but this can be misleading as it hides a greater degree of foreignness than might be expected.

 These are some examples of differences and social etiquette in England the United Kingdom that you may encounter as a short-term visitor rather than as a resident.
 They are of course broad generalizations.
 Depending on where you come from some may seem very strange indeed while others are so familiar that they may puzzle you as to why I bothered to write about them at all.

 One VERY important thing, when crossing the road - Look Right or Die.
 We drive on the left, so when crossing a road look right first and not just an instinctive glance to the left as you have been used to doing your whole life.

 The British are a polite race, you will hear please and thank-you a lot in your interactions with them, it will help if you also join in with these little acknowledgements that make things go a little more smoothly, some other examples:

 Holding doors open for others - you hold it for the person behind you, they take over for the person behind them etc, do it a little longer for the elderly or those with pushchairs etc. thank-you helps here too.